I-9 Verification of Current Employee with Automatic EAD Extension

 - Giselle Carson and the Marks Gray Immigration Team

 Don’t hesitate to reach out to us with your questions about I-9 verification or any other business immigration and compliance issues.
-And check back next month to learn how to complete the I-9 for new employees who are subject to a 180-day automatic extension.Share
+And if you have a new employee who is subject to an automatic extension, read this blog post.Share